filipdumitrascu/mini_shell/README.md

 #### Changing the Current Directory

 The shell will support a built-in command for navigating the file system, called `cd`.
-To implement this feature you will need to store the current directory path because the user can provide either relative or absolute paths as arguments to the `cd` command.
+The current directory path is stored because the user can provide either relative or absolute paths as arguments to the `cd` command.

 The built-in `pwd` command will show the current directory path.